koendv/MM32SPIN27-Arduino/README.md

 ## demo project

-As a demo, a soldering station was implemented.
+As a demo, a [T12 soldering station](https://github.com/koendv/t12-958) was implemented.
 This is an application with an SPI OLED display, a rotary encoder with pushbutton, analog and digital inputs, and PWM output.
 Standard arduino libraries were used for display, task scheduler, PID controller, and temperature sensors.

 ## free memory